Dark Mode

 Functionality refers to the features and functions on your web pages.

-Think the simplest functions such as contact forms and subscription boxes, as well as more complex functionality such as user account sign-ins and dynamic pricing.
+These can be the simplest functions, such as contact forms and subscription boxes, as well as more complex functionality, like user account sign-ins and dynamic pricing.

 9. Content Management System (CMS)